scipion-em/scipion-em-phenix/README.rst

 * superpose_pdbs: Superposes two atomic structures so that they optimally match.
 * validation_cryoem: generalization of molprobity implemented by Phenix package.
 * search_fit: given a chain of n alanines, a 3D map and a sequence search for the subsequence of n aminoacids that better fits in the density.
 Only works if the atomic structure has a single chain.
+* rebuild_docked_predicted_alphafold2_model: Rebuild predicted model morphs and rebuilds a model produced by AlphaFold, RoseTTAFold and other prediction software into a cryo EM map, using a set of docked domains from the predicted model as a template.
+* protocol_dock_in_map: Docking of a PDB (one or several copies) into a map
+* dock_and_rebuild_alphafold_model: Rebuild predicted model morphs and rebuilds a model produced by AlphaFold, RoseTTAFold and other prediction software into a cryo EM map, using a set of docked domains from the predicted model as a template.
+* protocol_process_predicted_alphafold2_model: Replace values in b-factor field with estimated B values.
+Optionally remove low-confidence residues and split into domains.
+* dock_predicted_alphafold2_modeldocks the domains from a model produced by AlphaFold, RoseTTAFold and other prediction software into a cryo EM map.
+It uses the connectivity of the model as a restraint in the docking process so that the docked domains normally are in a reasonable arrangement.
+It can take map symmetry into account.

 ========